 It is likely that most moms only get to experience being either a working mom or a stay at home mom in their early motherhood journey.
-In turn, it leaves many moms wondering if they could in fact switch roles what would be the differences and challenges between a working mom vs a stay at home mom.
+In turn, it leaves many moms wondering if they could in fact switch roles what would be the pros and cons between a working moms vs a stay at home moms.

 Well, as I sit on this relaxing hilltop Starbucks’ deck, drinking my delicious white chocolate mocha while breathing in fresh ocean air…………. okay just kidding, a mama can dream though.

 As I sit here at my kitchen table pushing down a two-year-old from climbing up my leg, and as I watch my 5-year-old fly off the couch in his attempt to mimic Super Mario, I’m trying to recall how my life turned into this crazy adventure right before my eyes.